morea-framework/morea-framework.github.io/docs/change-hi/tips.md

 title: Misc Tips
 ---

-Here's some tips for using Morea.
+Here's some tips for using Morea to design HI-DSI workshops.

 ## Skim the guide